 By Larry S. Gibson

-Larry S. Gibson is a professor of law, and a political strategist.
+Larry S. Gibson is a law professor and a former Associate Deputy Attorney General of the United States.